trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 ansible-playbook site.yml -i inventories/production/hosts.yml -t backup
 ```

+In standard mode, the system will automatically restart services after backup completion.
+If the backup process fails, the system will use Ansible handlers to ensure services are still restored, maintaining availability even in failure scenarios.

 ### Update Mode

 To run a backup and keep services stopped (useful for maintenance or updates):